 The Boldness of Cannas In The Landscape

-Where a bit of striking color is desirable, cannas are the answer.
+Where a bit of striking color is desirable, cannas plants are the answer.
 Their foliage and blossoms are spectacularly bright.
 The thick leaves, which may be dark green or bronze, give a tropical feeling.
 Flowers are large and showy, most often in vibrant yellow and scarlet colors bring a boldness to the landscape and that never goes out of style.